Hazelwood School District v. Kuhlmeier: Lower court decisions

-The Hazelwood case was filed in the U.S. District Court for the Eastern District of Missouri.
+The Kuhlmeier case was filed in the U.S. District Court for the Eastern District of Missouri.
 The students sought a declaration that their First Amendment and Fourteenth Amendment rights had been violated by undue actions of a public official, as well as injunctive relief and monetary damages.
 After a bench trial, the district court denied the injunction and monetary damages.
 In May 1985, it ruled that no violation of First Amendment rights had occurred, and held that school officials may restrict student speech in activities that "are an integral part of the school's educational function" as long as the restriction has "a substantial and reasonable basis".

 The U.S. Court of Appeals for the Eighth Circuit reversed the district court's decision in January 1986.
 It held that The Spectrum was not only part of the school program, but also a public forum.
 The newspaper was "intended to be and operated as a conduit for student viewpoint", the appeals court found, and as a public forum, it could not be censored unless "necessary to avoid material and substantial interference with school work or discipline ... or the rights of others ".